 - Merchant Onboarding: A payment gateway should provide the quickest merchant onboarding, as online transactions are a primary need in today’s world.
 The processing and setup fees and rates should fit in the merchant’s budget.

-- Payment Options: Last but definitely not the least, a payment gateway should offer multiple payment options.
+- Payment Options: Last but definitely not least, a payment gateway should offer multiple payment options.
 A customer should be able to choose a payment method he/she is most comfortable with, be it Credit/Debit Cards, Netbanking, Mobile Wallets, UPI or any other.

 Here are some ways with which a payment gateway keeps information secure

-Security for merchant and security for customer:
+Security for merchants and security for customers:

 A payment gateway ensures the security of the information you put in.
 Here is a list of things that an online Payment Gateway does to keep your data safe: